01Contact Your Bank

 After a check is stolen, you run the same risk of identity theft that you would face after your checkbook or credit cards are stolen.
 You will need to monitor your credit reports over the next several months.

 You can set up a flag on the credit reports that states that the bank must call you before they lend you money or to put a freeze on your credit report.
 If you are thinking about buying a home or car soon, this may not be very convenient, but it can save your credit report and prevent you from needing to clean up a big mess in the future.

 If you do become a victim of identity theft, you will need to fill out a police report and take the legal steps to protect yourself so you can dispute the charges with the bank and recoup your money.

 05Prevent Your Checks from Being Lost or Stolen

-How to Put a Stop Payment on a Check That Is Lost or Stolen
+What to Do If a Check Is Lost or Stolen

 When you have a stolen or lost check, you will need to act quickly to protect yourself and your finances.
 You should immediately put a stop payment on a particular check.
 This does not guarantee that the check will not be cashed or negotiated, but it can help you stop the check from going through.